elasticio/elasticio.github.io/content/_components/webhook/index.md

 1. Maximal possible size for an attachment is 10 MB.

-2. Attachments mechanism does not work with [Local Agent Installation](https://support.elastic.io/support/solutions/articles/14000076461-announcing-the-local-agent-)
+2. Attachments mechanism does not work with the Local Agents.